RoyGeagea/aws-dynamic-website/readme.md

     - Specify the appropriate port (e.g., 443) for HTTPS traffic.
     - Configure any additional settings as needed, such as security policies and target groups.
     - Click on "Add" to add the HTTPS listener.
-    - Review the listener configuration to ensure accuracy and click on "Save changes."
+    - Review the listener configuration to ensure accuracy and click on "Save changes".
 5) Edit the HTTP listener:
-    - Select the HTTP listener and click on "Edit."
+    - Select the HTTP listener and click on "Edit".
-    - Change the protocol to "Redirect to HTTPS."
+    - Change the protocol to "Redirect to HTTPS".
     - Choose the HTTPS listener you want to redirect to from the "Redirect to" dropdown menu.
     - Set the status code to "HTTP_301" for a permanent redirect.
-    - Click on "Save changes."
+    - Click on "Save changes"
 6) Test the HTTPS listener and redirection:
     - Access your web application using the associated domain.
     - Verify that HTTP requests are automatically redirected to HTTPS.